des4maisons/til/til.md

         * `watch iptables -n -L -v` to see up-to-date hit counts
         * send packets (via telnet or netcat) to you server, see if counts increase
         * Remember that `ssh` will constantly be sending packets as well
-    * that traffic is going from the vm to the container as expected (tcpdump, below)
+    * that traffic is arriving at hops along the way, including destination (tcpdump, below)
     * that nginx isn't running anywhere to mess up what you think should happen
-    * that you aren't forwarding ports to any restricted ports such as 80 or 443
+    * that you aren't forwarding container ports to any restricted ports such as 80 or 443, if you are doing docker things
 * `iptables -t nat -S <chain>` displays the rules for chain `<chain>`
 * `iptables -n -L -v` displays numeric ip addresses and ports, lists all rules for (all) chains, number of refenences to those chains (if 0, then chain is